cs-muic/project-1-ic-shell-maythaswang/README.md

 ```

 **DESCRIPTION**
 This command will continue any jobs in the background with the corresponding `<job_id>`, it the job doesn't exits or has already finished, "Invalid job id" will be written to the console.
 If the background job is already running, do nothing.
+If the current job with the corresponding `<job_id>` is already running, a message will be printed to the console.

 ### fg(1)
 ----